Does anyone remember the Peanuts book “Happiness Is a Warm Puppy” by Charles M. Schulz?

 I had the physical book when I was a boy.
 Now I’ve got the Kindle edition, so I can have it with me wherever I go.
-The book serves as a reminder that happiness can be found anywhere.
-As long as you’re prepared to see it.
+The book serves as a reminder that happiness can be found anywhere if you’re prepared to see it.

-That’s the trouble though.
-You might not always be willing to see the happiness that is all around you.
+You might not always be willing to see the happiness around you.
 I invite you to explore your own answer to the question “What Is Happiness About?” as we take on the elusive search for something real.

 Looking for Happiness in All the Wrong Places?

-Oh, where have you and I and others searched for happiness?
-Let me count the ways.
+Where have you and I and others searched for happiness?

-Sometimes, there has been a tendency to look for happiness in all the wrong places.
-Maybe it’s been a natural part of the human condition to do that, or maybe we’ve been influenced to go in certain directions.
+Sometimes, we have looked for happiness in all the wrong places.
+Maybe it’s been a natural part of the human condition to do that, or perhaps we’ve been influenced to go in certain directions.

 It can seem as if our collective human psyche is damaged or broken.
 To me, true happiness is a sign of health.
 Mistaking a sense of superiority over another or furthering a harmful way of life as being healthy indicates the blindness that humanity has been operating under.
 As long as any of us are unhealthy, then we all are.
 If any of us are unhappy, then we’re all unhappy.

 Only if all of us win, can any of us win.
 That’s how connected we are.
-We’re all in this life together.
 What hurts any of us hurts all of us, and what heals any of us helps to heal all of us.

-The danger of looking for happiness in the wrong places comes from thinking of the source of happiness as being outside of ourselves.
-That’s where pain enters into the equation.
+The danger of looking for happiness in the wrong places comes from thinking of the source of happiness as being outside ourselves.

 Possessions, achievements, sex, fame, fortune, and status in and of themselves may not be wrong.
-Where things go wrong is when they’re looked at and pursued with the viewpoint that they are necessary to solve the problem that is us.
-The problem that is life.
-Except that life isn’t a problem and neither are we.
+Where things go wrong is when they’re looked at and pursued with the viewpoint that they are necessary to solve the problem that is us and the problem that is life.
+Except that life isn’t a problem, and neither are we.

-I’m sure you’re familiar with many cases where people have won the lottery or they got everything they thought they wanted in other ways, but they were still unhappy.
+There have been many cases where people won the lottery or got everything they thought they wanted in other ways, but they were still unhappy.
 What they expected to bring them happiness only made them unhappier.
 And that’s where they miscalculated.

 I’ve done that, too.
 I’ve looked outside myself for happiness, and that was an elusive search for something real.
 Happiness is real.
-I’ve had happiness and I’ve been happy countless times throughout my life.
-It’s only when I stopped looking on the outside for happiness that I found it.
+I’ve had happiness, and I’ve been happy countless times.
+It was only when I stopped looking on the outside for happiness that I found it.
 Keep searching, and you will find it.
 The only thing is that you do have to know where to look.